 "The Maiden Voyage of the Starcatcher" - Science Fiction

 Sue Sinor has always sent me stories that has vivid characters and locations and her entry into this anthology is a prime example.
 I can really envision what she writes, which I believe makes her work very special.
 She and her husband Brad are an excellent author team, and I hope to publish more of their work in the future.
-You can visit her Facebook page for more about her work.

 "A Tale of Bears and Honey" - Fantasy